 - Avoid a shaggy look with your hair, and don’t wear excessive cologne, makeup or jewelry.
 Bring a notepad to jot down questions that may occur to you, points you want to remember to make in your behalf, and the interviewer's name if you tend to be forgetful.

-3. The receptionist, secretary or another staff member who greets you may not be your interviewer.
 However, you can bet that the interviewer will ask about their impressions of you.
 Sit up straight, look them in the eye, smile and converse respectfully with them.
 Ask a question or two or make some small talk.
 Make them want to tell the boss that they like your personality and that you would fit in.

-5. Turn your cell phone off or to vibrate, and resist the temptation to take a peek at any time before, during or after the meeting, when you are in view of the interviewer.
+Resist the temptation to take a peek at any time before, during or after the meeting, when you are in view of the interviewer.
 Employers are very concerned about losing productivity among teen employees who are constantly checking their phones.

-6. Exude energy, enthusiasm and a positive attitude at all times.
 Employers want upbeat teen workers who don't bring any attitudinal baggage to the job.
 When sitting, avoid slouching and lean slightly forward, like you are eager to hear the next thing that the interviewer has to say.

-7. Take inventory of your strengths prior to the interview.
 If the employer has advertised the job, look at the description and be prepared to say how you meet as many of the qualifications as possible.
 Be prepared to describe situations where you have used your assets to get things done.
 Draw upon academics, school activities, sports and volunteer work for examples, especially if you haven't held any or many jobs.

 Review common questions and answers for interviews.
 Practice answering questions with a friend or family member so you can speak confidently during your interview.
 Don't be intimidated if you don't have all the qualifications for a job.
 Express a genuine eagerness to learn the job.

-8. Be prepared to say why the job interests you.
 You can reference things like the tasks, work environment, what you would learn and the people with whom you would interact.
 Everything being equal in terms of qualifications, employers will often pick the candidate who seems most interested.

-10. Effective follow-up after your interview can separate you from the other candidates.
 As soon as you leave the interview, compose a thank you note expressing your gratitude for the interview and stating briefly that you would love to work with them and why you think it's a good fit.
 A card is a nice touch if your handwriting is legible, but email is also acceptable.
 Whichever you choose, send it immediately.
 It will reinforce your punctuality and ability to get things done, as well as reiterating your interest in the job.